baiken96/5214-P2/README.md

 # 5214-P2

+Parody News Article Generator with Recurrant Neural Network

-Web-related code will be stored here, perhaps among other things
+Web integration-related code will be stored here, perhaps among other things